Doris Gentile: Early life

 She was born Doris May Dinham in the Sydney suburb of Woolwich—her parents were English engraver Harry Charles Dinham and his Tasmanian-born wife Ida Margaret Pybus.

 Writing career

 Dinham began writing at the age of 7, with a story published in The Australasian.
 Subsequently writing for that publications including The Sydney Mail and the Sunraysia Daily, she published her novel, A Marked Soul, in 1923.

 In June 1925, Dinham departed Australia seeking "high adventure" and made her way to Africa, where she worked in South Africa for a tobacco company, and continued publishing her writing in local newspapers.
 In 1926, she trekked from Cape Town to the Belgian Congo, a journey which made headlines in Australia.
 She remarked to journalists in London: "Novelists must revise their conception of 'Darkest Africa' as a realm of adventure."—elaborating that cars, schools and hospitals were widespread on the continent.
 Her time in South Africa, Congo and surrounding areas resulted in two novels: Black God and The Last Secret, both of which featured African settings and characters.

+Gentile told stories of her life and some are embellished and others are incorrect.
+She would give her birth year as 1908 and take on the title of "Contessa".
+She wrote letters telling of her work during the war fighting with the partisans to bring down Mussolini.
+What is known is that from 1943 to 1946 she was in Civiglio above Lake Como where she and her children were frequently hungry.